Digital transformation of finance and accounting functions has become a major challenge for organizations of all kinds.

 Finally, going digital is only growing in popularity as more and more companies prepare for a post-COVID19 world in which a fair amount of their team will work remotely.
 They will need to access data and documents wherever they are, connecting the dots with colleagues who are no longer down the hall.
 In some cases, that might mean approving an invoice on a tablet from your kitchen counter.

-And this is probably the most important thing about bringing digital transformation into the Accounts Payable process workflow.
+And this is probably the most important thing about embracing digital transformation with Accounts Payable workflow automation.
 There is no turning back.
 Cloud-based Accounts Payable automation systems have already proven their value.
 They make everyone’s job easier, they save time and money, and they continuously improve.
 From that perspective, digital transformation is ushering in a lasting change in work and company culture as well, giving us more flexibility and a flavor of what it’s like to experiment with powerful tools such as automating accounts payable and invoice payments with Yooz.